rohithr8484/Mezo-Defi-IQ/README.md

 A cross-protocol DeFi app built on a Bitcoin-powered blockchain to unlock Bitcoin’s full financial potential.

 - Unified capital deployment platform
-Brings together non-collateralized access to MUSD, flexible MUSD borrowing, seamless asset swaps, and  liquidity into a single cohesive platform.
+Brings together non-collateralized access to BTC, MUSD, flexible MUSD borrowing, seamless asset swaps, and  liquidity into a single cohesive platform.

 - Capital-efficient access to MUSD
 Enables users to access and deploy MUSD quickly for liquidity needs, trading, and advanced DeFi strategies—without traditional collateral friction.

 - Deposited MUSD
-Users can deposit MUSD for MUSD loans
+Users can deposit BTC which can be converted to MUSD for bitcoin based loans

 - Composable DeFi primitives
 Modular design allows users to stack lending, borrowing, swaps, and liquidity provisioning across protocols.